coopiteasy/addons/README.md

 [account_invoice_default_account_date](account_invoice_default_account_date/) | 12.0.1.0.0 | Sets the accounting date to the invoice date by default.
 [account_invoice_line_update](account_invoice_line_update/) | 12.0.1.0.0 | Update invoice lines to reload the right taxes on the lines.
 [account_invoice_provider_reference](account_invoice_provider_reference/) | 12.0.1.0.0 | Invoice Provider Reference
+[account_invoice_save_check_duplicate](account_invoice_save_check_duplicate/) | 12.0.1.0.0 | Check that account invoice hasn't been encoded twice when creating or saving.
+This step is normally done when validating.
+This step doesn't replace the validation.
 [auth_company_signup](auth_company_signup/) | 12.0.1.0.0 | This module allows a user to sign up as a company.
 [belgian_bank_data](belgian_bank_data/) | 12.0.1.0.0 | This module imports Belgian banks with their name and BIC code.
 [document_hosting](document_hosting/) | 12.0.1.0.0 | Manage documents that can be published on website with ??.